mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-PRO-Mac/Menu/File/index.md

 MAMP PRO uses templates to create the necessary server config files.
 You can edit these templates from the menu item       File > Edit Template.
 Here, you have access to options which are not accessible from the MAMP PRO user interface.

 A template file is created in `~/Library/Application Support/appsolute/MAMP PRO/templates` when you make a change to one     of your templates.
-There are separate templates for your Apache, Apache SSL, Nginx PHP, and MySQL configurations.
+There are separate templates for your Apache, Apache SSL, Nginx, PHP, and MySQL configurations.
 If you have not made any changes to your templates, your `~/Library/Application Support/appsolute/MAMP PRO/templates` directory will be empty.

 <div class="alert" role="alert">
-Note: Edition errors in the templates of the configuration files can cause the servers not to start.
-This could mean       that you will have to reset your settings for MAMP PRO, and you may lose all other custom settings.
+Note: Errors in the templates files can cause servers not to start.
 You should edit these templates only if you are familiar with the exact syntax and meaning of the options.
 </div>

 *  **Apache (httpd.conf and httpd-ssl.conf)**

      Open and edit your httd.conf template file here.
 Changes made to your template file will be reflected your real      httpd.conf file.
 The httpd.conf file created from the template file and is located in `/Library/Application Support/appsolute/MAMP PRO/conf`.
 You can check this file to verify changes you are making in your template file are properly reflected.

      <div class="alert" role="alert">
      Changes are reflected in your real httpd.conf file after your servers are restarted.
 This applies to all           configuration files including nginx.conf, php.ini, my.cnf and main.cnf.